Director Tony Scott, cinematographer Jeffrey L. Kimball and other key collaborators capture dramatic aerial action.

 Jeffrey L. Kimball would later re-team with Scott on the films Beverly Hills Cop II, Revenge and True Romance.
 He has been a member of the ASC since 1990.

 Top Gun was recently remastered and re-released in 4K HDR for the film’s 35th anniversary.
-The sequel, Top Gun: Maverick — shot by Claudio Miranda, ASC — is scheduled for release in November of 2021.
+The sequel, Top Gun: Maverick — shot by Claudio Miranda, ASC — was delayed by the Covid-19 pandemic and now scheduled for release in May of 2022.

 Author Les Robley is a Los Angeles writer whose expertise is film with emphasis on special effects and animation.